| Spec | TP-Link Archer AX55 | ASUS RT-AX55 | TP-Link Archer BE550 | ASUS RT-BE88U |

 Pros

-- Dual 10G ports and SFP+ give the connectivity headroom most routers lack
+- Dual 10G ports and SFP+ provide connectivity headroom most routers lack entirely

-- AiProtection Pro lifetime security — no ongoing cost for enterprise-grade threat protection
+- AiProtection Pro lifetime security — enterprise-grade threat protection at no ongoing cost

 - AsusWRT 5.0 with the deepest customization of any consumer router firmware